catfact/wttool/readme.md

 `wttool --input AKWF_sinharm_0001.wav --output AKWF_sinharm_0001_sc.wav --interpolation 1 --poweroftwo --supercollider`

-the [AKWF collection]() is a well-known library of single-cycle waveforms. unfortunately they are all 600 samples long, so it has historically been painful to use them as sources for SuperCollider synths. this command converts one of the AKWF files to the next power of two (1024), using linear interpolation, and converts the output to SuperCollider format.
+the [AKWF collection](https://www.adventurekid.se/akrt/waveforms/adventure-kid-waveforms/) is a well-known library of single-cycle waveforms. unfortunately they are all 600 samples long, so it has historically been painful to use them as sources for SuperCollider synths. this command converts one of the AKWF files to the next power of two (1024), using linear interpolation, and converts the output to SuperCollider format.

 ## other notes

+- output format is currently always the same as input format. (e.g. WAV, RAW).
+- all formats supported by `libsndfile` should work. (basically everything but mp3, which requires a license.)
+- linear interpolation is the default, because cubic interpolation can cause overshoot.
+- if overshoot does occur, output should be clamped to [-1, 1] rather than wrapping.

+## contributing

+- contributions (github PRs) and bug reports (github issues) are welcome!